 Returns the absolute value of a supplied number.

-Returns the ansi character associated with a supplied numeric value.
+Returns the character associated with a supplied character code.

 |Date||Returns the current system date.|

 The function has the format DateAdd(Interval, Number, Date),

 |DateDiff||Calculates the number of specified intervals between now and a supplied date|

 |Day||Returns the day of the month for a supplied date|

 |Hour||Returns the Hour portion of a supplied time|